cloudlena/s3manager/README.md

 ### Deploy to Kubernetes

-You can deploy S3 Manager to a Kubernetes cluster using the [Helm chart](https://github.com/sergeyshevch/s3manager-helm).
+You can deploy `s3manager` to a Kubernetes cluster using the [Helm chart](https://github.com/sergeyshevch/s3manager-helm).

 ## Development